 In 2018, Wossman High School garnered state-wide success when, not only did its principal, Dr. Eric Davis, win the 2019 Louisiana State Principal of the Year award, but also the state recognized the English Language Arts Department at Wossman as the number one high school for progress growth in the entire state.
 Pictured above are Wossman Alumnae Dr. Eric Davis, now Principal at Carroll High School; Ms. Roxi Mackens, now LDOE Region Leader; Ms. Tanjavette Jackson, now English III teacher at Carroll High School; and Mrs. Shelronder Williams, now Master Teacher in Caddo Parish.
 Congratulations to all Wildcats now serving the areas of our state with their continued Excelsior spirit!

 In 2019, Wossman High Wildcats repeated its glorious yet humble success as becoming an A school, accumulating an Equity Honoree distinction for astounding subgroup scores in the 90th percentile, and designating as a Top Gains Honoree for progress index.
 Pictured above are (from left to right): Miss Gomez, 2019 ULM Resident; Mr. Overacker; Miss Stuart, 2019 LA Tech Resident; Ms. Jackson; Miss Curry, 2019 LA Tech Resident; and Ms. Manuel.
-We welcome our new residents as well as Ms. Angelica Cooper and Ms. Melanie Soignier to our Wossman ELA family!
+Below is our department picture for 2019-2020!

-PARENTS: Please read my memo to you below and check the following weekly: PARENT COMMAND CENTER, Mr. Overacker's Week in Focus (tab to the right), Homework and Events (tab to the right), and READ 180 Course Documents (tab to the right).
+PARENTS: Please read my memo to you below and check the following weekly: PARENT COMMAND CENTER, Mr. Overacker's Week in Focus in Google Classroom, Homework and Events (tab to the right), and Course Documents (tab to the right).
 Thank you and have a magnanimous day!

 4th period: Prep Period*